The Benefits To Employers For Joining Employer Filed Claims (EFC)

 - CONVENIENCE - Workers idled by a mass layoff will not have to apply for unemployment benefits.

-- EFFICIENT - By filing claims electronically, the Agency can begin processing employer filed claims immediately, simplifying the delivery of benefits to eligible workers.
+- EFFICIENT - The Agency can begin processing employer-filed electronic claims immediately, simplifying the delivery of benefits to eligible workers.

 The Unemployment Insurance Agency has opened this program up to all employers who are interested.
 If you answer 'YES' to any of the following four questions, please contact the Employer Filed Claims unit for more information.